 Her sole concession to the passing years was to abandon the hair dye she had long employed to disguise the odd stray strand of silver, and her hair was now as white as her husband’s.
 Her dress was of a cerulean blue satin that almost matched the sky, fashionable enough with its small waist and wide skirt, but Demelza had never cared for the frills and furbelows so beloved by the ladies of London society.

-Next came Ross's cousin Verity Blamey on the arm of her handsome sailor son Andrew, followed by Andrew’s wife Tamsin and their three children; then Cuby, the widow of Ross and Demelza’s elder son Jeremy, and Cuby’s daughter Noelle with Noelle’s new husband Sir Peter Meridrew.
+Next came Ross’s cousin Verity Blamey on the arm of her handsome sailor son Andrew, followed by Andrew’s wife Tamsin and their three children; then Cuby, the widow of Ross and Demelza’s oldest son Jeremy, and Cuby’s daughter Noelle with Noelle’s new husband Sir Phillip Meridrew.
 Behind them were Sophia and Meliora, the daughters of Dwight and Caroline Enys, as slender and striking as their mother, with their husbands and children.

 Bringing up the rear were several of the servants from Nampara, in their Sunday best.